mattheww/gomill/gomill_docs/mcts_tuner.rst

 notice and refuse to start, but it's possible to fool it and so get meaningless results.

-Changing the :setting:`exploration_coefficient` is ok.
-Increasing :setting:`max_depth` is ok (decreasing it is ok too, but it won't stop the tuner exploring parts of the tree that it has already expanded).
+Changing the :mc-setting:`exploration_coefficient` is ok.
+Increasing :mc-setting:`max_depth` is ok (decreasing it is ok too, but it won't stop the tuner exploring parts of the tree that it has already expanded).

-Changing :setting:`make_candidate` is ok, though if this affects player behaviour it will probably be unhelpful.
+Changing :mc-setting:`make_candidate` is ok, though if this affects player behaviour it will probably be unhelpful.

-Changing :setting:`initial_wins` or :setting:`initial_visits` will have no effect if :setting:`max_depth` is 1; otherwise it will affect only candidates created in future.
+Changing :mc-setting:`initial_wins` or :mc-setting:`initial_visits` will have
+no effect if :mc-setting:`max_depth` is 1; otherwise it will affect only candidates created in future.

-Changing the settings which control reporting, including :setting:`format`, is ok.
+Changing the settings which control reporting, including :mc-setting:`format`, is ok.